 An historical introduction to ethical theory with emphasis on comparison of contemporary American ethics with classical and modern moral principles.

 PHYSICAL SCIENCE

-PHS1130 \\\\\ (4-2) 5 cr. hrs.
-Physical Science
+PHS1130 \\\\\ Physical Science

-Prerequisite: Grade of "C" or higher in MAT0950 or higher level math course, or have a Compass Algebra score of 26 or higher or an ACT math score of 17 or higher.
+Prerequisite: Grade of "C" or higher in MAT0950 or higher level math course, or have a Compass Algebra score of 38 or higher or an ACT math score of 19 or higher.